evergreen-ci/evergreen/taskreliability.md

 TaskReliability
 ----------

-Task Reliability success scores are aggregated task execution statistics for a given project. statistics can be grouped by time period (days) and by task, variant, distro combinations.
+Task Reliability success scores are aggregated task execution statistics for a given project.
+Statistics can be grouped by time period (days) and by task, variant, distro combinations.

 The score is based on the lower bound value of a [Binomial proportion confidence interval](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval).